 Here are a few examples of how we connect the features of a product to a benefit for the customer.

-One of WordPress’s many features is that it’s cloud-based.
-The benefit is that you can work on the same article from your phone, tablet, laptop, or desktop.
-Wherever it’s most convenient for you at the time.
+Benefit: You can work on the same article from your phone, tablet, laptop, or desktop.
+Wherever it’s most convenient for you at the time

 There is an appropriate place to talk about yourself.
 It’s your About page.
 This is your opportunity to share all your business accomplishments and successes.